oreillymedia/production-resources/oriole/index.md

 To check whether you have Git installed already, type `git` at the command line in a terminal window.
 If you see output that describes common Git commands, you have Git installed.

-Once Git is installed, use `git config` to specify your email address (you'll need to use the same email address you use to log in to GitLab, which we'll discuss below).
+Use `git config` to specify your email address (you'll need to use the same email address you use to log in to GitLab, which we'll discuss below).
 [Here are instructions.](https://help.github.com/articles/setting-your-email-in-git/) It's important that you use the same email address here as you do in GitLab, so you'll be able to push changes to the remote GitLab repository.

 ## Install Docker for Mac